177 Huntington Avenue

 What are the specifics of your graduate education (thus far)?

-The Personal Health Informatics program is an interdisciplinary program in the College of Computer and Information Science and the Bouvé College of Health Sciences.
+The Personal Health Informatics program is an interdisciplinary program in the Khoury College of Computer Sciences and the Bouvé College of Health Sciences.
 The program focuses on consumer-facing and patient-facing health systems.
 I have taken courses in topics including research methods, social-epidemiology, human-computer interaction, health behavior theory, and mobile application development.

 What are your research interests?

 My primary research focus centers on expanding access to and improving the quality of health care in the United States as well as globally.
 I am particularly interested in sexual and reproductive health, and empowering people to make informed decisions about their own health.

 What’s one problem you’d like to solve with your research/work?